Amaxophobia: What it Is, Causes, Symptoms and Treatment

 • Muscle tension, particularly in the hands, arms, and neck

-A critical feature of amaxophobia is that these physiological symptoms are themselves experienced as threatening in the driving context — the person interprets their racing heart, dizziness, or shortness of breath not as the normal physiological accompaniment of anxiety but as evidence that they are physically incapacitating and therefore about to cause an accident.
-This secondary catastrophic appraisal of anxiety symptoms amplifies the original fear and contributes to the vicious cycle that maintains the disorder.
+A critical feature of amaxophobia is that these physiological symptoms are themselves experienced as threatening in the driving context.
+The secondary catastrophic appraisal of anxiety symptoms — interpreting a racing heart as evidence of impending incapacitation — amplifies the original fear and contributes powerfully to the maintenance cycle of the disorder.

 Behavioral Symptoms

-The behavioral dimension of amaxophobia is organized around avoidance — the comprehensive set of behavioral strategies through which the person reduces their contact with driving-related anxiety.
-Avoidance in amaxophobia exists on a spectrum from complete (the person does not drive or travel by car under any circumstances) to partial and conditional (the person drives only in certain conditions: only on familiar roads, only in daylight, only when accompanied, only for short distances, only at certain times of day).
-Partial avoidance is clinically important because it is frequently not immediately visible as a symptom — the person appears to be managing their driving life — but it maintains the disorder as effectively as complete avoidance, because the conditions under which driving is tolerated are always negotiated around the avoidance of peak anxiety rather than through confrontation of it.
+The behavioral dimension of amaxophobia is organized around avoidance — the comprehensive set of strategies through which the person reduces contact with driving-related anxiety.
+Avoidance exists on a spectrum from complete (the person does not drive or travel by car under any circumstances) to partial and conditional (driving only in certain conditions: only on familiar roads, only in daylight, only when accompanied, only for short distances).
+Partial avoidance is clinically important because it appears functional on the surface while maintaining the disorder as effectively as complete avoidance.

-Safety behaviors — behavioral strategies performed during driving intended to manage anxiety rather than to enhance actual safety — are a related and clinically significant category.
-These include driving significantly below the speed limit, gripping the steering wheel with maximum force, avoiding overtaking under any circumstances, requiring a passenger to maintain conversation as a distraction, pulling over whenever anxiety escalates rather than tolerating it, and planning routes that systematically avoid all high-anxiety scenarios.
-Safety behaviors maintain amaxophobia through the same mechanism as avoidance: they prevent the person from discovering that anxiety is tolerable and would diminish without the safety behavior, and they prevent disconfirmation of the catastrophic beliefs about driving that generate the fear in the first place.
+Safety behaviors — actions performed during driving intended to manage anxiety rather than enhance actual safety — are a related and significant category.
+These include driving far below the speed limit, gripping the steering wheel with excessive force, avoiding overtaking, requiring a passenger to maintain conversation as distraction, and pulling over whenever anxiety escalates.
+Safety behaviors maintain amaxophobia through the same mechanism as avoidance: they prevent the person from discovering that anxiety is tolerable without them, and they prevent disconfirmation of the catastrophic beliefs about driving that generate the fear.

 Main symptoms of amaxophobia